zzulueta/mslearn-ai-agents/Instructions/06-build-multi-agent-solution.md

     Processing agent thread.
 Please wait.

     MessageRole.USER:
-    We find a locked door with strange symbols, and the warrior is limping.
+    Users can't reset their password from the mobile app.

     MessageRole.AGENT:
-    - **Scout:** Decipher the celestial patterns of the strange symbols and determine the sequence to unlock the door.
-    - **Healer:** The warrior's injury has been addressed; moderate strain is relieved through healing magic and restorative salve.
-    - **Warrior:** Recovered and ready to assist physically or guard the party as we proceed.
+    ### Ticket Assessment

+    - **Priority:** High — This issue blocks users from resetting their passwords, limiting access to their accounts.
+    - **Assigned Team:** Frontend Team — The problem lies in the mobile app's user interface or functionality.
+    - **Effort Required:** Medium — Resolving this problem involves identifying the root cause, potentially updating the mobile app functionality, reviewing API/backend integration, and testing to ensure compatibility across Android/iOS platforms.

     Cleaning up agents:
-    Deleted quest master agent.
+    Deleted triage agent.
-    Deleted healer agent.
+    Deleted priority agent.
-    Deleted scout agent.
+    Deleted team agent.
-    Deleted warrior agent.
+    Deleted effort agent.
     ```

-    You can try modifying the prompt using a different scenario to see how the agents collaborate.
+    You can try modifying the prompt using a different ticket scenario to see how the agents collaborate.
+For example, "Investigate occasional 502 errors from the search endpoint."

 ## Clean up